 Are you a legal permanent resident now qualified to apply for citizenship, but are not sure how to proceed?
 Many legal permanent residents are eligible, but avoid the process of becoming citizens, known as naturalization.
 Without U.S. citizenship, legal permanent residents forego a host of important benefits.

-At Law Office of Bilfield & Associates in Cleveland, Ohio, our immigration attorneys have the skills necessary to represent people throughout the naturalization process.
+At Law Office of Bilfield & Associates, LLC. in Cleveland, Ohio, our immigration attorneys have the skills necessary to represent people throughout the naturalization process.
 If you have a question about naturalization, contact us to schedule an initial consultation that is 100% confidential.

 Why Become a Citizen?